 Almonte Route and Schedule

-To register your child for the Almonte Walking School Bus program please complete the Walking School Bus Registration Form.
+To register your child for the Walking School Bus programs please complete the Walking School Bus Registration Form.

 What is a Walking School Bus?